justinmanley/www.justinmanley.work/posts/james-turrell-aten-reign/index.md

 <figcaption>Section drawing of Aten Reign.
 In black, the original structure of the Guggenheim museum; in red, Turrell's installation.
 Notice the scrims sealing hiding the apparatus from spectators on the ramp (also in red).</figcaption>
 </figure>

-_Aten Reign_ and the other installations present at the Guggenheim for this exhibition – _Afrum_, Ronin, Iltar – are typical of Turrell’s work in that the apparatus used are always carefully concealed.
+_Aten Reign_ and the other installations present at the Guggenheim for this exhibition – _Afrum_, _Ronin_, _Iltar_ – are typical of Turrell’s work in that the apparatus used are always carefully concealed.
 The white scrim sealing off the gap between the ramp and the rotunda bears evidence to this; its purpose is to hide the metal scaffolding and LED lights used to create _Aten Reign_.

 When I saw _Afrum_ at the Guggenheim, I walked into the room and stood at a distance from the cube.
 I was self-conscious: I was noticing myself noticing the light.
 Meanwhile, behind me, several children – surely not more than five years old – entered the room.
 Followed by several mothers, they ran up to the cube of light at the corner of room, putting their hands in it and laughing at the shadows it made.
 The bright light of the projector mounted high in the opposite wall caught the eye of one of these toddlers, and he turned: “Look!,” he pointed, and the other toddlers turned too, gazing up at the source of the light.
 That gave their mothers enough time to catch them and tow them out of the room – but they left a lasting impression on me.